currentlyme/currentlyme.github.io/_posts/2021-05-24-black-and-white.md

 title: black and white
 ---

-Many people and expescially people who are traumatized expereince black adn white thinking.
-Either you are perfect or you are not.
-Either you like the music or you hate it.
-Ofte there is nothing inbetween.
-Either you like a person or you dislike them.
-Either you are really good in it or you suck.
+Black and white thinking: Either you like the music or you hate it.
+Either you are really good in sth or you simply suck.
+Either you vibe with a person or they dislike them.

-Havinge experienced a traumatizing situation makes you want to control everything.
-To never be in such a helpless, overwhelming situation again.
-In your need to control you pit things into boxes - quickly.
-And the easiest way to do that is to have a box on each side of the extrem.

-When trauma passes you realize life is a contionuum.
+With black and white thinking there is nothing inbetween.

+Black and white thinking helps to judge fast, to make decisions fast.
+It gives you a sense of control, it makes you feel safe.
+But you, life, relationships or anything really does not exist inbetween two poles.
+Its a continuom.
 You can be really good and still suck at times.
 You can be loving and kind and sometimes an asshole.
+You can be loved for being you and still disliked for coming too late.
+And you can even be mediocre and still good enough.